openedx/frontend-enterprise/README.rst

 Installing local monorepo package(s) into an Open edX micro-frontend
 -----

 For any micro-frontend using `@edx/frontend-build <https://github.com/openedx/frontend-build>` that consumes any packages from this monorepo may want to use a local copy of one or more packages during development rather than relying solely on the published NPM packages.
-To do this, you may modify your module.config.js file to create Webpack aliases to your local checkout of the monorepo packages:
+To do this, you may modify your module.config.js file (create module.config.js if it does not already exist) to create Webpack aliases to your local checkout of the monorepo packages:

 ::